Birmingham Curzon Street railway station: Site

 New Canal Street.
 Parts of the HS2 Curzon Street station site extend behind barriers on both sides of the road.

-The station will be constructed on land bounded by Curzon Street, Eastside Park & Moor Street Queensway, built partially on the site of the former Curzon Street railway station, historically the first station serving London to Birmingham trains.
+The station is being constructed on land bounded by Curzon Street, Eastside Park & Moor Street Queensway, built partially on the site of the former Curzon Street station, historically the first station serving London to Birmingham trains.
 The remaining Classical stone entrance building is now a Grade I listed building, applied by Historic England for "buildings of exceptional interest".
 It will be refurbished and incorporated into the new station arrangements.

-The site is located to the east of the city centre, in the Eastside and Digbeth areas, in the valley of the River Rea.
+The site is located to the east of the city centre, in the Eastside and Digbeth areas, in the valley of the river Rea.
 It was densely developed until the late 20th century and is the most historically industrialised area of the city; the Grand Union Canal arrived in the 18th century, and the London and North Western, Midland and Great Western railways were all built through this part of the city in the 19th century.

 The character of the site and surroundings has been in transition in recent years.
-Eastside has focused on learning and innovation, and is the location of Birmingham City University, Aston University and the ThinkTank science museum.
-Digbeth is covered by a conservation area, marking it historically important in respect of its distinct character.
+Eastside has focused on learning and innovation; it is home to Birmingham City University, Aston University, and the ThinkTank science museum.
+Digbeth is covered by a conservation area, which marks it as historically important for its distinct character.
 Digbeth has become an arts and technology hub.
 The Digbeth Branch Canal is located to the east of the site, connecting to the wider city network.

 A large proportion of the site has remained brownfield or car parking, retaining only remnants of its previous industrial use.
-The site was also the location of the Park Street Gardens Burial Grounds which has been removed as part of the site remediation works.
+The site was also the location of the Park Street Gardens Burial Grounds, which have been removed as part of the site remediation works.
 As well as the entrance of the 1838 station, the neighbouring Grade II listed pub, The Woodman, will be incorporated into the redevelopment; the Fox & Grapes, a listed pub previously situated on Park Street, was demolished in 2018, which attracted strong criticism.